cloudposse-archives/reference-architectures/templates/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 ## what
-* Describe *what* changes you would like made to this project.
+* Describe *what* changes you would like to be made to this project.
 * Use bullet points to be concise and to the point.

 ## why